Josee5691/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable creates a local variable BEST with a value of School 7-create_global_variable creates a global variable 8-true_knowledge performs addition arithmetic expression
+6-create_local_variable creates a local variable BEST with a value of School 7-create_global_variable creates a global variable 8-true_knowledge performs addition arithmetic expression 9-divide_and_rule divides the result of POWER with DIVIDE